keboola/developers-docs/integrate/data-streams/overview/index.md

 In order to have every record delivered at least once, the client needs to implement retries for sending the records.
 Also use the settings endpoints to make sure that `"storage.level.local.encoding.sync.wait"` is set to `true` (default behavior).
 Note that this settings guarantees that the record was written to the local disk.

-### Exactly once

-Follow the instructions above for "At least once" delivery.
-Additionally, you need to have a primary key defined in your stream in order for Keboola to automatically deduplicate the records.

 ## Tokens

 A token is generated for each source sink.
 These tokens have the minimum possible scope, which is a `write` permission for the bucket in which the destination table is stored.
 You can see these tokens at `https://connection.keboola.com/admin/projects/<project-id>/tokens-settings`.
 Their description is in the format `[_internal] Stream Sink <source-id>/<sink-id>`.